-For the financial period ended 31 December 2019 € Current tax Irish corporation tax on ordinary activities 250 Total current tax charge for the financial period 250
+For the financial year ended 31 December 2020 € period from 16 November 2018 to 31 December 2019 € Current tax Irish corporation tax on ordinary activities 250 250 Total current tax charge for the financial year/period 250 250

 The Company is a qualifying company within the meaning of Section 110 of the Taxes Consolidation Act, 1997.
 As such, the profits are chargeable to corporate income tax under Case III of Schedule D of the Taxes Consolidation Act, at the rate of 25%, but are computed in accordance with the provisions applicable to Case I of Schedule D.